Fraud Detection

 You can also prevent email scanning software from inadvertently submitting a survey response to begin with.

-When enabled in your Survey Options, Prevent Ballot Box Stuffing allows you to detect duplicates and keep them from making their way through the survey.
-During the first survey session, Prevent Ballot Box Stuffing places a cookie on the browser.
+When enabled in your survey options, Prevent multiple submissions allows you to detect duplicates and keep them from making their way through the survey.
+During the first survey session, Prevent multiple submissions places a cookie on the browser.
 If the same respondent comes back on the same browser and device, without having cleared their cookies, they are flagged as a duplicate.

-- End survey and display default message: Once a respondent is determined to have already taken the survey, the respondent is sent out of the survey and we display the standard end of survey message.
+- End survey with a message: Once a respondent is determined to have already taken the survey, the respondent is sent out of the survey and we display an end of survey message.
 Since the survey ends before the respondent can fill it out, you will not have any data this duplicate respondent might produce.

 Qtip: This feature is not available for free accounts.

-- Continue Survey and set embedded data field: Duplicate respondents will not be sent out of the survey, but their responses will be recorded and be assigned a value under the field Q_BallotBoxStuffing.
+- Flag responses: Duplicate respondents will not be sent out of the survey, and will be allowed to finish their response.
+However, their responses will be assigned a value under the field Q_BallotBoxStuffing.

 Q_BallotBoxStuffing